misfist/misfist.com/wp-content/plugins/explanatory-dictionary/README.txt

 * First release.

 == Upgrade Notice ==

+= 4.1.0 =
+Please not that all settings will be reset, the data will be converted to a custom post type but will still be accessible to view.

 = 4.0.2 =
 * New icon so it looks cooler witht the new admin layout